jvandebon/automated-design-flows-with-psa/README.md

 At the first branch point, a target platform type is selected (multi-thread CPU, CPU+GPU, or CPU+FPGA).
 The decision can either be informed, using the built-in path selection strategy (depicted), or uninformed, selecting all paths to generate multiple diverse design implementations.
 Within the CPU+GPU and CPU+FPGA paths, there are further branch points specialising for specific GPU or FPGA devices.
 These branch points are uninformed by default (i.e. they always generate both designs).
 In the device-specific paths, fine-grained device-specific DSE is performed.

-All patterns used in the PSA-flow (listed in the repository on the left) are implemented in `design_flow_patterns.py` as catalogued below.
+All of the design-flow tasks listed in the repository on the left are implemented in `design_flow_patterns.py` (see catalogue below).

-**How to run the full PSA-flow to generate optimised designs:**
+#### How to run the full PSA-flow to generate optimised designs:
   * `artisan psa-flow.py <app_name> <uninformed(optional)>`
       - app_name must be specified: `adpredictor`, `nbody-sim`, `bezier-surface`, `rush-larsen`, or `kmeans`
       - by default, the illustrated path selection strategy is plugged into branch point A, generating either *one* multi-thread CPU design, *two* CPU+FPGA designs (Arria10 and Stratix10), or *two* CPU+GPU designs (1080 Ti or 2080 Ti)